utkubozdag/lang_stall/README.md

-# LangRead - Language Learning Through Reading
+# LangStall - Language Learning Through Reading

 A Readlang alternative that helps you learn languages by reading native content.
 Built with React, TypeScript, Express, and Gemini AI.